World Toilet Day

 Updated

-• The theme for World Toilet Day in 2021 was Valuing toilets.
+• The theme for World Toilet Day in 2023 was Accelerating Change.

 • 1 in 8 people in the world practice open defecation, meaning that the person must relieve him/herself without cover or shelter from other people.